Sirosky/Image-Pearer/README.md

 # Credits

 - Written with the help of ChatGPT.
-- Image Pearer uses ORB and AKAZE for image feature matching.
+- Image Pearer uses SSIM, ORB and AKAZE for image feature matching.